Anerkiki/pokegotchi-using-pokeapi/README.md

 with the exception of modal ids which are in camelCase

 ## Next:

-At end of displayPokemon function
-- Add a function to open alert modal anytime any pokemon's health or hunger is at 0
-  - That specifies which trait needs rectifying
+- Fix Issue - Level is still going up even when health is on 0

+- Rename errorModal to alertModal

+- Add onclick handler to add 'checked' to radio of starter parent element clicked
+  - Maybe have selected pokemon background light up/change colour when radio is selected

 ### Then:
+After testing:
+- When I delete last pokemon and the form comes back up, the page needs to scroll back to the top of the page as still stays at the bottom currently

-- Change text inside add button while loading to “Adding…” or similar (and stop it adding another?)
+- Change text inside add button while loading to “Adding…” or similar (and stop it adding another?) - Done
   - Done first bit, but check if can stop it logging multiple times if slow connection

-- FIX: Issue with progress bars not filling full width next to image and interact button/progress bars being too long/short sometimes

 - Reset the selected radio button to none after deleting last pokemon,
 - and also clear the input for the nickname

 - Add finding pokemon feature on walks for pokemon that are above a certain level and add that into walk pop up modals so players know.

-- Add onclick handler to add 'checked' to radio of starter parent element clicked
-  - Maybe have selected pokemon background light up/change colour when radio is selected

 - Maybe add in nickname to modals for deleting and renaming pokemon

 - If there is only 1 pokemon then remove the class that shrinks it to col-6 (col-md-6?) so that it stays full screen
+  - Have a max-width though so it doesn't look weird

 - Put a footer in (?) and make sure is always stuck to bottom

 #### Style To Dos:
+- FIX: Issue with progress bars not filling full width next to image and interact button/progress bars being too long/short sometimes

 - Modals & Dropdown menu:
   - Decorate the in the same style as the rest of the site and make sure fonts are large enough to read/have enough contrast

 - When starter pokemon is selected, change the colour of the background to purple or something obvious
 - Maybe change border around starters to be not black and only black when selected! - <--- This!

+document.addEventListener('change', function(event) {
+  const target = event.target;
+  if (target.type === 'radio') {
+    const parentDiv = target.closest('div.options'); // Find the closest ancestor 'div' with class 'options' if (parentDiv) {
+      // Manipulate parentDiv here
+      parentDiv.style.borderColor = 'green';
+    }
+  }
+});

 ### Ideas